-• How to advocate for yourself if you are overpaid

-- → Colleges generally want you to continue your enrollment and studies. - → You have a right to see how the debt was calculated and challenge the calculation. - → Colleges have flexibility when making repayment arrangements.
+- How to advocate for yourself if you are overpaid - → Colleges generally want you to continue your enrollment and studies. - → You have a right to see how the debt was calculated and challenge the calculation. - Pay attention to overpayment notices from the college.
+Failure to pay back this money can keep you from enrolling in college. - → Colleges have flexibility when making repayment arrangements.
 However, because there are no legal requirements, not all colleges make payment arrangements. - → Try to get all helpful partners in the room together.
-For example, include your foster youth program counselor, a financial aid staff member who has been helpful to you, your academic counselor, a friendly instructor who cares about your success, a foster parent, or anyone else who can support you. - → Explore all possible sources of repayment-get help from the financial aid office and your foster youth program counselor to find resources. - → Most colleges make payment arrangements directly.
+For example, include a financial aid staff member who has been helpful to you, your academic counselor, a friendly instructor who cares about your success, a parent, guardian, or mentor, or anyone else who can support you. - \rightarrow Explore all possible sources of repayment-get help from the financial aid office to find resources. - → Most colleges make payment arrangements directly.
 However, if a debt has been turned over to the U.S. Department of Education, the college can no longer make payment arrangements.
 This is why it is important to address overpayment issues as soon as you learn about them.